Cosmological implications of a viable non-analytical f(R) model: Propagation of gravitational waves

-The main advantage of this variable choice is that the explicit dependence on the wave number $k$ disappears from the dynamical equation.
-Furthermore, since $\eta$ represents the cosmological horizon, it is easily understood that $u=1$ roughly corresponds to the time of horizon crossing, and that the regime $u\ll 1$ ($u\gg1$) represents a wave that is far outside (inside) the horizon.
-The general solution to this equation is
+Since $\eta$ represents the cosmological horizon, $u=1$ roughly corresponds to the time of horizon crossing and $u\ll 1$ ($u\gg1$) represents a wave that is far outside (inside) the horizon.
+The general solution to this equation reads